Conformal scattering of the Maxwell-scalar field system on de Sitter space: Field Equations and Gauge Fixing

 on the initial data $(\phi_0, \phi_1)$. \end{remark}

 \begin{remark} If one defines the electric field $E_a \defeq F_{ab} T^b$, then the index $a = 0$ Maxwell's equation in \eqref{phiAequation1} reads

 Integrating this over $\mathbb{S}^3$ shows that

 In flat space the same observation imposes precise decay rates on the eletric field $\mathbf{E}$ at spatial infinity $i^0$ (and in particular implies a non-zero $r^{-2}$ term), so the source term $\operatorname{Im}(\bar{\phi} \D_0 \phi)$ is said to correspond to charge at $i^0$.
 Recent work by Yang and Yu \cite{YangYu2018} and Candy, Kauffman, and Lindblad \cite{CandyKauffmanLindblad2018} quantifies such non-zero charge decay rates of the Maxwell-scalar field system in flat space.
-In de Sitter space, however, one cannot have any charge at infinity since there is no spatial infinity. \end{remark}
+In de Sitter space, due to the spatial compactness of the topology, there is no analogous behaviour. \end{remark}

 \begin{remark} The system \eqref{phiAequationsCGprojected} in principle exhibits the null structure of Klainerman and Machedon \cite{KlainermanMachedon1994}.
 However, their original null form estimates \cite{KlainermanMachedon1993} rely on the structure of the real numbers to use Fourier techniques, and are not immediately extendible to curved space. \end{remark}